 J: Give me some time and will get back to you with some ideas.

 C: Thanks that would be great.
 What about flamenco?
 Or the FC Barcelona tune?

 J: Sure, there are some famous flamenco tunes, but you should play that maybe only in Madrid and the Barça tune only in Barcelona, specially after the whole mess this year with the four “classicos” (Real Madrid vs FC Barcelona).

 C: Haha!
 See, that’s why I am asking!
-One has to be careful.
+One has to be careful in any game (view this site to know about horseshoe rules to avoid injuries).
 Just let me know some weeks before the show so I can prepare myself.
 It’s funny to see all this patriotic feelings which people show when watching football or any sport but specially football.
 Pelle and Clarence are huge football fans and follow everything, so when we go off stage in the middle of the show, what do they do? they talk about football!
 And try to check the status of the matches.

 J: Haha, well there were some interesting matches lately, like the Champions league..

 C: There is ALWAYS an interesting match going on, I tell you!
 And if it’s not football it’s hockey… But I have to confess that I wasn’t so happy that Sweden lost against Finland!
 Swedes hate being beaten by the Finns… I don’t really care about sports but in this case… It’s just all about emotions after all, and people are not made to control emotions.

 J: Oh, sorry, I almost forgot to ask you about something very important.
 You received the “Sir George Martin Music Award” about a month ago, how was the event?

 C: Right, I was really surprised when they called me to tell me, “the Beatles producer has a new prize and we are going to give it to YOU”.
 I couldn’t believe it.
 And also meeting George Martin was a great experience.
 He listened to a lot of stuff that I have done before he gave his OK for the prize, so I felt very honoured.